-Staff developed options for the 2019 estuary fishery using effort and CPUE data from the 2017 and 2018 fisheries.
-The states modeled an 11-day fishery beginning Monday May 13 through Wednesday June 5 on Mondays, Wednesdays, and Saturdays.
-The days-per-week structure would reduce the chance of exceeding the catch guideline by a large margin, even though catch rates and effort could change considerably from one opening to the next.
-Staff expected catch rates to start low at about 0.08 fish kept per angler in May, increase gradually to about 0.20 retained fish per angler in early June, and average 0.12 fish kept per angler for the season.
+In March 2020, staff developed options for the 2020 estuary fishery using effort and CPUE data from the 2017-2019 fisheries.
+The states modeled three separate retention scenarios during May 13 through June 6 that fit within the catch guideline.
+A days-per-week structure would reduce the chance of exceeding the catch guideline by a large margin, even though catch rates and effort could change considerably from one opening to the next.
+Staff expected catch rates to start low at about 0.07 fish kept per angler in May, increase gradually to about 0.24 retained fish per angler in early June, and average 0.12 fish kept per angler for the season.